nizanixi/flight-scanner/README.md

 - Raise test coverage
 - Deploy web assembly to GitHub pages also
 - Enhance user experience by some Blazor control that supports virtualization
+- Display wait indicator while search for flights is in progress